-Curtiss-Wright Defense Solutions today announced that its rugged COTS single board computer (SBC) and graphics display modules will be featured in a live demonstration of a Glass Cockpit developed using Curtiss-Wright’s open-standards based hardware and SYSGO’s PikeOS operating environment at Aviation Electronics Europe 2017.
+Curtiss-Wright Defense Solutions today announced that its rugged COTS (Commercial-of-the-Shelf) single board computer (SBC) and graphics display modules will be featured in a live demonstration of a Glass Cockpit developed using Curtiss-Wright’s open-standards based hardware and SYSGO’s PikeOS operating environment at Aviation Electronics Europe 2017.
 The Glass Cockpit Demo, hosted in SYSGO’s booth (Booth #C6), will feature the VPX3-133, a rugged 3U OpenVPX™ SBC, coupled with an AMD® Radeon® E4690 XMC-715 high performance graphics processor mezzanine card.
 The VPX3-133 will be running PikeOS, SYSGO’s microkernel based hypervisor and safety-certifiable real-time operating system (RTOS).

 The demonstration, which will also feature CoreAVI graphics drivers and ANSYS SCADE System software, highlights a proven single-slot solution for quickly integrating avionics applications using high-performance COTS hardware.
 For customers seeking safety certifiable COTS hardware, Curtiss-Wright offers a wide range of subsystems and SBC, graphics and I/O modules needed to develop a complete DO-254/DO-178 certifiable solution.
 For applications that require higher graphics performance, Curtiss-Wright also offers the VPX3-716, an AMD Radeon E8860-based 3U OpenVPX Graphics Processing Unit (GPU) and the VPX3-719, which adds HD-SDI interfaces and video capture capabilities.